curtiscjohnson/curtiscjohnson.github.io/_pages/about.md

 Onboard sensory feedback likes tactile sensing, vision, and pressure sensing are crucial for these algorithms to work.
 While algorithms and autonomous intelligence are exciting, I also enjoy working with hardware -- I believe the field of robotics is best served by working with both.
 So I've been building a soft robotic torso equipped with distributed tactile sensors to test out the whole body manipulation algorithms I'm developing.

-I'm excited for opportunities to develop robots or any shape or size that augment human capabilites and improve quality of life.
+I'm excited for opportunities to develop robots of any shape or size that augment human capabilites and improve quality of life.